nv-legate/cunumeric/README.md

 cuNumeric is available [on conda](https://anaconda.org/legate/cunumeric):

 ```
-conda install -c nvidia -c conda-forge -c legate cunumeric
+mamba install -c nvidia -c conda-forge -c legate cunumeric
 ```

 Only linux-64 packages are available at the moment.

 The default package contains GPU support, and is compatible with CUDA >= 11.8 (CUDA driver version >= r520), and Volta or later GPU architectures.
-There are also CPU-only packages available, and will be automatically selected by `conda` when installing on a machine without GPUs.
+There are also CPU-only packages available, and will be automatically selected when installing on a machine without GPUs.

 See the build instructions at https://nv-legate.github.io/cunumeric for details about building cuNumeric from source.